L-E-iT/Referrals/README.md

   # default is true (Both the referred player, and the player that referred them will receive rewards)
   referrer = true
   referred = true
 }

+# set which players or actions should trigger on a referral
+rewardConfig {
+  # If true, the referrer will receive a reward
+  referrerReward = true
+  # If true, the referred player will receive a reward
+  referredReward = true
+  # If true, players will receive milestone rewards for referring players
+  milestoneRewards = true
+  # If true, global commands will be triggered during a referral
+  globalCommand = false
+}
 ```